Ryan-Palmer/PyTorch-DevContainer/README.md

 Any files you put in the `src` folder will be available to the Docker container and the Jupyter server.

 ### Adding VSCode extensions
-After you launch the DevContainer you can select extensions in VSCode, click their settings cog and select "Add to `devcontainer.json`".
+After you launch the DevContainer you can select extensions in VSCode, click their settings cog and select `Add to devcontainer.json`.

 Once you have done this for all the extensions you need, open the command pallete and run `Dev Containers: Rebuild and Reopen in Container`.